Resident234/php.net/pages/www.php.net_language.basic-syntax.phpmode.php.md

 When the documentation says that the PHP parser ignores everything outside the

 ```
 <?php ... ?>
 ```
  tags, it means literally EVERYTHING.
-Including things you normally wouldn&apos;t consider &quot;valid&quot;, such as the following:
+Including things you normally wouldn&apos;t consider "valid", such as the following:

 &lt;html&gt;&lt;body&gt;
 &lt;p